vusion/css-sprite-loader/README.md

 #### imageSetFallback

-Whether process images without sprite query in `image-set`.
+Whether to process images without sprite query in `image-set`.
 They may be no need to polyfill because some browsers already support `-webkit-image-set`.

 - Type: `boolean`
 - Default: `false`